 For instance, you may have formed bad habits at your previous job.
 Maybe you got too comfortable, or maybe you started getting lazy towards the end of it because your morale was low.
 Whatever the case, a new position is the perfect opportunity to do away with those habits and have a fresh start.

-There are several obvious things you shouldn't do a new job — like complain about your old job, gossip, come in late, etc. But there are also some not-so-obvious behaviors you should avoid, too.
+There are several obvious things you shouldn't do a new job — like complain about your old job, gossip, come in late and other faux pas.
+But there are also some not-so-obvious behaviors you should avoid, too.
 Avoiding the following five behaviors will help set you up for success earlier on in your new job.

 Landing a new job is exciting, but sometimes it can embolden us to make poor, impulsive decisions.
 You may, for instance, feel tempted to announce your new job immediately.
 However, it’s better to wait on these announcements, especially in contract positions.
 After all, you might receive a counter-offer, or you may realize the new position isn’t what you expected.